 The person you ask for a reference may give you a short, simple reference or a more detailed one.
 Simple references can be as basic as the dates you worked for a given company.
 Detailed references can include in-depth information like your skills and personality, as well as any lengthy absences or the outcome of disciplinary procedures.
-Ginsberg explains that your target employer will also ask your references follow-up questions.
+Ilil Ginsberg, a Silicon Valley-based recruitment executive, explains that your target employer will also ask your references follow-up questions.

 “The whole point of the reference is to understand what sort of employee you are.
 (Your prospective employer) will ask about your performance and your reference will tell them.”

 The length of a reference will depend on the type of questions a new employer has asked and your reference’s interest in supporting you.